This blog post was updated in December 2022.

 He spent a few years working for a home builder in New York, but as the company shifted its focus, he got an offer to build out a small web app for a bookstore—which led to the most significant pivot in his career.

-From there, he enrolled in Fullstack’s Part-Time Flex Immersive program, finding value in keeping his job and applying the skills he learned in the classroom to his day-to-day work.
+Wanting to learn how to become a software developer, he enrolled in Fullstack Academy’s Part-Time Flex Immersive program, finding value in keeping his job and applying the skills he learned in the classroom to his day-to-day work.

-“Had I tried to pivot without Fullstack, I don’t know how long I would’ve stayed hired at that company,” he says.
+“Had I tried to pivot without Fullstack Academy, I don’t know how long I would’ve stayed hired at that company,” he says.

 In addition to looking for a program that would provide him with a high-quality education, he also considered efficiency, especially since he was becoming a parent during his bootcamp experience (he welcomed a newborn with his wife on graduation day).